Resilience from Diversity: Population-based approach to harden models against adversarial attacks: Methodology

 Alg.\ref{alg:model_training} explains how the submodels are trained with this methodology.
-If the submodel being trained in the current epoch has been trained for $n=10$ of steps, then the function $Random$ would randomly selected a submodel from $\{m_1, m_2, ..., m_n\}$, and the function PRSE is executed with parameters $m_i$ (The submodel currently under training) and $m_j$ (The submodel selected by the function $Random$).
+If the submodel being trained in the current epoch has been trained for $n=10$ steps, then the function $Random$ would randomly selected a submodel from $\{m_1, m_2, ..., m_n\}$ such that the submodel selected at random is not the same one being trained, and the function PRSE is executed with parameters $m_i$ (The submodel currently under training) and $m_j$ (The submodel selected by the function $Random$).

 In PRSE, $\alpha$ is added to $w_c$ in $m_i$.
-Nevertheless, we need to define which $w_c$ difference between submodels $m_i$ and $m_j$ is below the threshold $\delta$.
-Equation(\ref{eq:beta}) labels the indices of $w$ that satisfies the threshold $\delta$.
+Nevertheless, we need to define which $w_c$ absolute difference between submodels $m_i$ and $m_j$ is below the threshold $\delta$.
+Equation(\ref{eq:beta}) labels the indices $i$ of $W_i^l$ that satisfies the threshold $\delta$.

-After marking those $w$ which satisfied the threshold $\delta$, only those among them who are $w_c$ are the ones who $\alpha$ will be added to.
+After marking the indices of those $w$ which satisfied the threshold $\delta$, only those among them who are $w_c$ are the ones who $\alpha$ will be added to.
 This can be achieved using the masks discussed above in Fig.\ref{fig:masks}.
-To add $\alpha$ only to $w_c$ in $W$, we start with a zero tensor $O$ that has the same dimensionality as $W$.
-A negative or positive $\alpha$ is added to it, depending on the index of the submodel $n$ where the CLWs of a submodel with an odd index will always be diverged in a negative direction and positively otherwise.
+To add $\alpha$ only to $w_c$ in $W^l_i$, we start with a zero tensor $O$ that has the same dimensionality as $W^l_i$.
+A negative or positive $\alpha$ is added to it, depending on the index of the submodel $n$ where the $w_c$ of a submodel with an odd index will always be diverged in a negative direction and positively otherwise.
 An element-wise product between the positive/negative values of the $O$ tensor with $\beta$ would keep the values of the $\alpha$s that need to be added to $w$ that satisfies the threshold $\delta$ while zeroing the rest of the tensor values.
 Then to be followed by another element-wise product with the tensor $\ell$ (the mask) which would keep the values of $\alpha$s that need to be added to $w_c$ and zeroing the rest.
-Finally, The values of the current $W$ will be added so that $\alpha$ will only be accumulated to $w_c$ that satisfies the threshold $\delta$ and keep the same values for the rest.
+Finally, The values of the current $W^l_i$ will be added so that $\alpha$ will only be accumulated to $w_c$ that satisfies the threshold $\delta$ and keep the same values for the rest.
 Equation(\ref{eq:weight}) shows how a submodel's weights are updated to maintain diversity from the other submodels.
+The new weight matrix of layer $l$ at step $t+1$ is the result of adding the $\alpha$ noise to $\forall w_c \in W^l_i$ at step $t$ that satisfies the threshold $\delta$.